towolf/towolf.github.com/docs/PsychOpenGL/moglmorpher.markdown

 resulting shape with its resulting surface normals and texture coordinates in an efficient way, using the OpenGL for Matlab \(MOGL\) functions.

-It also allows to render single sub\-meshes efficiently, as well as predictions of screen space 2D \(x,y\) coordinates of vertices in the mesh.
+It also allows to render single sub-meshes efficiently, as well as predictions of screen space 2D \(x,y\) coordinates of vertices in the mesh.

 The whole setup for rendering \(rigid orientation and position, camera view transforms,